MObaidullahFsl/Aora/Readme.md

 ```

 3. Configure Appwrite:
-   Copy your Appwrite endpoint and project ID into a `.env` file.
+   Copy your Appwrite endpoint and project ID into a `.env` file

 4. Start the Expo development server: